nico-ralf-ii-fpuna/tfg/README.md

 ## Compiling Latex files
-   Use the script `run.py` to compile the latex source files and generate a PDF of our undergraduate thesis; executing it without additional parameters displays the usage info, like this `python3 run.py`.
+   Use the script `run.py` to compile the latex source files and generate a PDF of our undergraduate thesis (proposal, complete book and summary article); executing it without additional parameters displays the usage info, like this `python3 run.py`.

    For the compilation process, the utilities `pdflatex`, `makeglossaries` and `bibtex` need to be installed.

+   The compiled PDFs are also available in the folder `/tfg/pdfs/`.

 ## Authors
    - Nico Epp